OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 ## Turning in your work

 Please fill out [the Canvas survey](https://olin.instructure.com/courses/761/quizzes/2094) to complete your assignment for today.
-These surveys are not intended to be heavy weight.
+These surveys are not intended to be heavy -weight.